jarrja/Data-Visualization-USAirline/README.md

 are shown.
 The top U.S. flights are determined by the total number of flight arrivals or in other words, highest amount of flights.

+The exploration of the graph provides interesting findings.
+We can see that the carrier that has the highest On-Time arrivals feature is SkyWest Airlines, where the poorest airline is American Airlines, which is quite surprising.
+Another interesting finding is the drops of every airlines performance during months 6-8 including month 12.
+This finding might be correlated to the traveling seasons where more passengers are traveling (which most of the time, the more people in the plane the more delay you get) and also might be about weather.
+These assumptions require more data exploratory phases and validation.

 ## Data Visualization
 The plot represents the On-Time arrival of the top 5 carriers.
 On-Time feature is calculated by using on-time arrival divided by total arrival where the percentage